laraXgram/laraxgram.github.io/src/authorization.md

 ```

 <a name="via-temple8-templates"></a>
-### Via Temple8 Templates
+### Via Template Templates

-When writing Temple8 templates, you may wish to display a portion of the page only if the user is authorized to perform a given action.
+When writing Template templates, you may wish to display a portion of the page only if the user is authorized to perform a given action.
 For example, you may wish to show an update form for a blog post only if the user can actually update the post.
 In this situation, you may use the `@can` and `@cannot` directives:

 ```blade
 @can('update', $post)